Bunkai9448/digipet_PSP/SaveData/README.md

 ## 100% Completed Game

-If you don't care about doing the bosses and just want to make digimon battles, use this completed save.zip file.
+If you don't care about doing the bosses and just want to make digimon battles, use this completed DigiSave.zip file.

 - Unzip it, and then copy paste it into your SAVEDATA folder.